uga-metrics/uga-metrics.github.io/index.md

 ## Seminars

 The UGA Econ department will host the following econometrics seminars during the Fall 2026 semester.
-For Fall 2026, seminars are held from 2:55--4:15 in Orkin Hall D107.
+For Fall 2026, seminars are held from **2:55--4:15PM** in **Orkin Hall D107**.

 Economics faculty in the greater Atlanta/Athens area are welcome to attend.
 Often, we are able to hold one or two meeting slots with the seminar speaker for external faculty---just get in touch with the host several days before the seminar date to request a meeting slot.